gsusgg/ComfyUI_CozyGen/README.md

 This project was 100% "vibe-coded" using Gemini 2.5 Pro/Flash.
 I dont code, but wanted to share a working LLM assisted projected.
 Everything AFTER this disclaimer section is 99% made by an LLM.
 I just wanted to make dumb cat pictures with my desktop ComfyUI from my phone, so now this exists.
 Thanks to @acly and the comfyui-tooling-nodes for the inspiration.

 Known Issues:
-*  Not all dropdowns populate in the webpage.
-*  Connecting a node to multiple fields does not work (for example: an int type for "Height" going to two height nodes does not work).

 *  If you use a batch higher than 1 they will generate and show in the gallery, but the preview only displays the first image of the batch.
-*  Currently only t2i workflows have been tested.
+*  Currently only t2i workflows work.
 I plan to add i2i, t2v, i2v, and other types, but no promises (this is a hobby project).

 Changelog:
 *  8/29/2025 - Initial release